One of the most critical value multipliers that a product manager can bring to the table is the ability to empathize with their engineers.

 It’s my job to bring the user’s context and the user’s story to life.
 After all, all solutions come with tradeoffs, and all solutions create pain in other ways.

-On top of that, a highly competent engineer expects that I will protect the engineering team from thrash (i.e. last-second changes in priority), and that projects are logically sequenced to unlock maximum value in minimum time.
+On top of that, a highly competent engineer expects that I will protect the engineering team from thrash (i.e. last-second changes in priority) and that projects are logically sequenced to unlock maximum value in minimum time.

-What Do Engineers Dislike from Product Managers?
+What Do Engineers Dislike About Product Managers?

 In empathizing with my engineering teams, I’ve found a couple of product manager traits that seem to be universally disliked.